LSSTDESC/pz_data_challenge/docs/index.rst

+.. _intro:

 Introduction
 ============

-Redshift inference is a key measurement for multiple DESC science goals, and redshift uncertainty is one of the leading contributors to overall uncertainty on cosmological models from imaging survey data.
+Redshift inference is a key element of many DESC science goals, and redshift uncertainty is one of the leading contributors to overall uncertainty on cosmological models from imaging survey data.
 Precursor surveys took a variety of approaches to this problem, accounting for differences in underlying data as well as modeling approaches.
 In all